 Revenue is recognized as earned on a straight-line basis over the charter period in respect of charter agreements that provide for varying rates.
 The difference between the revenue recognized and the actual charter rate is recorded either as unearned revenue or accrued revenue (see "-Unearned Revenue/Accrued Revenue" below).
-Commissions (address and brokerage), regardless of charter type, are always paid by us and are deferred and amortized over the related charter period and are presented as a separate line item in revenues to arrive at net revenues in the accompanying combined and consolidated statements of income.
+Commissions (address and brokerage), regardless of charter type, are always paid by us and are deferred and amortized over the related charter period and are presented as a separate line item in revenues to arrive at net revenues in the accompanying consolidated statements of income.

-Revenues from our period time charters comprised 48.9%, 83.6% and 92.8%, respectively, of our charter revenues for the years ended December 31, 2007, 2008 and 2009.
-The revenues from our spot charters comprised 51.1%, 16.4% and 7.2%, respectively, of our charter revenues for the years ended December 31, 2007, 2008 and 2009.
+Revenues from our period time charters comprised 83.6%, 92.8% and 99.5% respectively, of our charter revenues for the years ended December 31, 2008, 2009 and 2010.
+The revenues from our spot charters comprised 16.4%, 7.2% and 0.5%, respectively, of our charter revenues for the years ended December 31, 2008, 2009 and 2010.

 Vessels operating on period time charters provide more predictable cash flows, but can yield lower profit margins than vessels operating in the spot market during periods characterized by favorable market conditions.
 Vessels operating in the spot market generate revenues that are less predictable than those on period time charters, but may enable us to capture increased profit margins during periods of high drybulk charter rates, although we are exposed to the risk of low drybulk charter rates, which may have a materially adverse impact on our financial performance.
 If we fix vessels on period time charters, future spot market rates may be higher or lower than those rates at which we have time chartered our vessels.
-We are constantly evaluating opportunities to increase the number of our drybulk vessels employed on period time charters, but only expect to enter into additional period time charters if we can obtain contract terms that satisfy our criteria.
+We are constantly evaluating potential opportunities to increase the number of our drybulk vessels employed on period time charters, but only expect to enter into additional period time charters if we can obtain contract terms that satisfy our criteria.